luthramanisha/academic-kickstart/content/home/experience.md

   location = "Bremen, Germany"
   date_start = "2016-08-01"
   date_end = "2016-09-01"
-  description = """Taught Android Programming in 19th International Summer University for Women in Computing."""
+  description = """Taught a course on Android programming at the 19th International Summer University for Women in Computing.
+Check it out on [github](https://github.com/luthramanisha/Intro_Android_Workshop_IF16)"""

 [[experience]]
   title = "Junior Research Assistant"